Willibaur/ruby/README-ORIGINAL.md

       add_trebuchet_experiments_on_page(request_opts[:trebuchet_experiments_on_page])
     end

-    # Erroneo - this is complex and deserves multiple lines and a comment
+    # bad - this is complex and deserves multiple lines and a comment
     parts[i] = part.to_i(INTEGER_BASE) if !part.nil? && [0, 2, 3].include?(i)

     # okay